Get Better At Soldering: 6 Tips & Tricks

 I understand it seems like a daunting skill to learn, but it’s really easy when you get the hang of it.
 At Fralin Pickups, we solder all-day, every-day at the shop.
 We’ve learned a few tricks to help you, so, here they are:

 Use The Right Soldering Iron.

 Yep.
 This is a big one.
 There are many types of soldering irons out there, and choosing one can be a little confusing.
 We have a few varieties laying around the shop, but our main workhorse is the Weller® WD-1 and WP-80 pencil.
 Is this a little overkill for the home enthusiast?
 Definitely.
-However, if you’re going to be soldering a lot, we really recommend this model for a few reasons: Weller® makes great products, and this model is a Temperature Controlled Soldering Station.
+However, if you’re going to be soldering a lot, we really recommend this model for a few reasons: Weller® makes excellent products, and this model is a Temperature Controlled Soldering Station.

-Having a temperature regulated iron is really helpful because you might be just attaching a wire to a switch one minute, then the next you are heating up a baseplate or back of a pot, which disperses more heat.
+Having a temperature-regulated iron is helpful because you might be just attaching a wire to a switch one minute, then the next you are heating a baseplate or back of a pot, which disperses more heat.
 Cooking your solder too hot can damage parts of the guitar: it can make the solder too “watery” and if it drips, it’s easy to ruin a 5-way switch with it.
 If your soldering iron or pencil doesn’t get too hot, you’ll be there forever waiting for the back of the volume pot to cook, and you might get a Cold Solder Joint.

 Here’s a useful tip: DO NOT USE SOLDERING GUNS AROUND PICKUPS.
 Soldering Guns are so powerful that you can degauss, or de-mag your magnets in your pickups.
 We never use these – we always make sure we use a Soldering Pencil.